ZOKEYE/TIP/examples/README.md

 ## 2. TIP Model Predicting
 Similar to TIP model training, you can directly provide the TIA scan file of the sequence to be predicted.
-Other than that, it is basically the same as the RBV model prediction approach.
+Other than that, it is basically the same as the TSV model prediction approach.

 ### 2.1 input folder
 The input file for predicting is placed in this folder by default, and we provide the template file ***[example/input/sample_TIP_testset.xlsx](./input/sample_TIP_testset.xlsx)*** as an example, including the "Gene Name" column, the "UTR Sequence" column, and the "Actual Activity" column.